Pepilepioux/windows_file_util/README.md

 ### gipkofileutil

-Miscelaneous windows files utilities.
+Miscelaneous windows files utilities :
-Currently (Oct 2017) contains only a function that creates a shortcut.
+- a function that creates a shortcut.
+- a function that returns the default program used to open files with a given extension

 ### gipkouserinfo